tatelax/LazyECS/README.md

 ﻿# About

-LazyECS is an ECS framework
+LazyECS is an ECS framework designed to be quick to learn and implement while still remaining performant and scalable.